 For the past few years it has been written into the Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) that new and replacement gas boilers have to be of the condensing type because they are potentially more efficient.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations that new and replacement gas boilers have to be of the condensing type because they are potentially more efficient.
 This is because they can extract the latent heat of evaporation out of the steam before it goes up the chimney or out of the fluepipe to conduct gas, typically ventilation air or boiler exhaust. see Flue.

 SEDBUKSeasonal Efficiency of Domestic Boilers in the UK.
 The measurement of how efficient commercial boilers are. see the Boiler Efficiency Database ratings

 The actual efficiency is measured by the SEDBUK rating.
 The government database lists all UK boilers, past and present.
 However, how efficient they are in practice is a different matter.
 More on that later.